islas/sane_workflows/docs/source/tutorial/index.rst

 decide.
 For this example, we will organized actions and hosts into separate folders as well.

-We also will have helper scripts under ``.sane/scripts/`` that the will not be read in with the rest of the workflow files as its extension is neither ``.py`` nor ``.json[c]``.
+We also will have helper scripts under ``.sane/mangoscripts/`` that the will not be read in with the rest of the workflow files as its extension is neither ``.py`` nor ``.json[c]``.

-Go to the next section to begin the tutorial and adding these files.
+Go to the next section to begin the tutorial, where we will work through adding example files.

 .. toctree::
     :maxdepth: 2